figment-networks/graph-demo/README.md

 The whole stack can be run with Docker Compose.
 To get started:

+// FB: can we give instructions on how to run this with datahub? ie cosmoshub-4--grpc--archive.grpc.datahub.figment.io ?
+I don't imagine everyone having access to a cosmos node, so DH would be nice to use
 The default config assumes a cosmoshub-4 node is running on `localhost:9090` It is currently defined in docker-compose config as `host.docker.internal:9090` this parameter may not work on linux - in this case you may need to refer to the default gateway or the host address.